clowne-rb/clowne/docs/sequel.md

 # => false
 ```

-If you try to clone associations without NestedAttributes plugin Clowne will skip this declaration.
+If you try to clone associations without `NestedAttributes` plugin, Clowne will skip this declaration.